2006 PBA All-Star Weekend

 The 2006 Hope-PBA All-Star Weekend was the annual all-star weekend of the Philippine Basketball Association (PBA)'s 2005–06 PBA season.
 This was the second all-star weekend held in the season, due to the league adjusting its season calendar.

+Background

+This was the first All-Star Weekend to be held in Mindanao, and the third straight All-Star weekend to be held outside Metro Manila since 2004.
+Cagayan De Oro won the hosting rights over Iloilo.
+This made Misamis Oriental the fourth province to host an All-Star weekend.

+For the first time, cash prizes were awarded to winners of the side events during All-Star weekend.
+The shooting stars event was also introduced in which an active player, a celebrity, and a local government official competed together as a team.

 All-Star Weekend

 The winners in this edition of the All-Star Weekend are as follows: